Discord: Use by extremist users and groups

 In January 2022, the British anti-disinformation organization Logically reported that Holocaust denial, neo-Nazism, and other forms of hate speech were flourishing on the Discord and Telegram groups of the German website Disclose.tv.

 In May 2022, Payton S. Gendron was named as the suspect in a race-driven mass shooting in Buffalo, New York, that killed ten people.
 It was reported that Gendron used a private Discord server as a diary for weeks as he prepared for the attack.
-Approximately 30 minutes before the shooting, several users were invited by Gendron to view the server and read the messages.
+About 30 minutes before the shooting, he invited several users to view the server and read the messages.
 The messages were later published on 4chan.
-Discord told the press that the server was deleted by moderators shortly after the shooting.
-The New York state attorney general's office announced an investigation of Discord among other online services in the wake of the shooting to determine if they had taken enough steps to prevent such content from being broadcast on their services, with which Discord said they would comply.
+Discord told the press that moderators deleted the server shortly after the shooting.
+The New York state attorney general's office announced an investigation of Discord among other online services in the wake of the shooting to determine whether it had taken enough steps to prevent such content from being broadcast on its services, with which Discord said it would comply.

-During the 2025 Nepalese Gen Z protests, Discord servers were used for tactical coordination (e.g. directing protesters and procurement of molotov cocktails) and included messages advocating violence: instructions for protests to bring weapons, for attacks on politicians' residences, proposals for destructive acts against infrastructure, and suggestions for violent retaliation after fatalities.

-Following the Assassination of Charlie Kirk in September 2025, FBI director Kash Patel announced that more than 20 users in a Discord community had been placed under investigation after it was found the alleged shooter, Tyler James Robinson, had posted messages in the group admitting guilt for the attack.
-Prior to Robinson's arrest, users in the group had also exchanged messages comparing supposed images of the shooter to Robinson, who joked he was being framed by a doppelgänger.
+After the assassination of Charlie Kirk in September 2025, FBI director Kash Patel announced that more than 20 users in a Discord community had been placed under investigation after it was found the alleged shooter, Tyler James Robinson, had posted messages in the group admitting guilt for the attack.
+Before Robinson's arrest, users in the group had also exchanged messages comparing supposed images of the shooter to Robinson, who joked he was being framed by a doppelgänger.
 Discord later suspended Robinson's account.